Lord’s Cricket Ground Media Centre, London – Projects

 Working with David Miller Architects, Elliott Wood was appointed to refurbish Lord’s Media Centre and double the size of the camera gantry.
 A large, complex and high profile project, the internal refurbishments included doubling the area of the existing mezzanine floor plate, reworking internal layouts, updating the existing services and re-routing cables around the existing structure.

 Designed to accommodate over 100 journalists, radio and television commentary boxes, and standing 15m above the ground the project came with challenges.
-Elliott Wood reverse engineered the existing structure to asses capacity for supporting additional floor areas and the new gantry, together with coordinating new and existing works.
+Elliott Wood reverse engineered the existing structure to assess capacity for supporting additional floor areas and the new gantry, together with coordinating new and existing works.
 We created 3D models of the existing structure and used these to coordinate new service routes, and the new gantry with the existing structure.

 The Media Centre refurbishment and expansion of the gantry will allow Lord’s to continue being a world class sporting facility and attraction, broadcasting cricket around the world from the Iconic Media centre.